Jean Chardin: Life and work

+Travels to Persia

 He was born in Paris, son of a wealthy merchant, jeweller of the Place Dauphine, and followed his father's business.
-In 1664, he started working for the East Indies with M. Raisin, a Lyon merchant.
+In 1664, he started working for the East Indies with an associate, Antoine Raisin, a Lyon merchant.
 They journeyed by Constantinople and the Black Sea, reaching Persia in early 1666.
 The same year the shah, Abbas II, made Chardin his agent for the purchase of jewels.
-In the mid-1667, he visited India and returned to Persia in 1669, and in the next year he arrived in Paris.
+In late 1667, he visited India with Raisin, returned to Persia in 1669 and the following year arrived in Paris.
 He issued an account of some events to which he was an eyewitness in Persia, entitled Le Couronnement de Soleiman Troisième Paris, 1671.
-A learned nobleman, Mirza Sefi, a prisoner in his own palace at Isfahan, had entertained him, instructed him in the Persian language, and assisted him in this work.
+A learned nobleman, Mirza Sefi, a prisoner in his own palace at Isfahan, had entertained him, instructed him in the Persian language and assisted him in this work.
 Pétis de la Croix and Tavernier severely criticised it, while Ange de la Brosse strongly defended it.

 Chardin again started for Persia in August of 1671.
 Traveling with writer and artist Guillaume-Joseph Grelot.
 He was at Constantinople from March to July 1672.
-A quarrel between the grand vizier and the French ambassador made the position of French subjects dangerous, and Chardin escaped in a small vessel across the Black Sea, and made a most adventurous journey by Caffa, and through Georgia, and Armenia to Isfahan, which he reached in 1673.
+A quarrel between the grand vizier and the French ambassador made the position of French subjects dangerous.
+Chardin escaped in a small vessel across the Black Sea and made a most adventurous journey by Caffa, and through Georgia, and Armenia to Isfahan, which he reached in 1673.
 At Sapias, he was robbed by thugs in Samegrelo of all he possessed except two small bundles, worth £6,000.

-He stayed at Isfahan four years, following the court in all its removals, and making particular journeys throughout the land, from the Caspian to the Persian Gulf and the river Indus, and visiting several Indian cities.
-By these two journeys he realised a considerable fortune, and, deciding to return home, reached Europe in 1677 by a voyage round the Cape of Good Hope.
+He stayed at Isfahan four years, following the court in all its removals and making particular journeys throughout the land, from the Caspian to the Persian Gulf and the river Indus, and visiting several Indian cities.
+He was commissioned by the Shah to be the first to import and use a printing press in Iran.
+However due to opposition by Muslim copyists he was restricted to printing liturgy for the minority Christian community.
+By these two journeys he realised a considerable fortune, and deciding to return home he reached Europe in 1677 by a voyage round the Cape of Good Hope.